chrisvfritz/tc359_cheatsheets/javascript/AngularJS.md

 How to use AngularJS?
 ---------------------
 Like any Framework, you need to download the files needed for running it.
-You can do that by downloading from [link](https://angularjs.org/) or cloning from github [link](https://github.com/angular/angular.js)
+You can do that by downloading from [Angular](https://angularjs.org/) or cloning from github [here](https://github.com/angular/angular.js)

 Once installed, you use Angular in your HTML and JS files.
-I rely on the API docs heavily [link](https://docs.angularjs.org/api)
+I rely on the API docs heavily [Angular/API](https://docs.angularjs.org/api)

-Here are the basics you need to know about, all of which are explained here [link](https://docs.angularjs.org/guide)
+Here are the basics you need to know about, all of which are explained here in the [Angular/Guide](https://docs.angularjs.org/guide)
 --------------------------------------------------------------------------------------------------------------------
  * Data binding
       Data Binding is how Angular syncs the data between views and models, allowing sites to have dynamic content.
 This is the core of AngularJS